Bulgarians: Bulgarian ethnogenetic conception

-The Bulgarians are usually regarded as part of the Slavic ethnolinguistic group.
-However the controversial issue of their ethnogenesis is a popular subject in the works of the nationalist scientists.
-The fierce debates started in the 19th century and the questionable proportions of the presumed Thracian, Bulgar, and Slavic ancestry, have depended on the geopolitical situation of the country and on ideological and political predilections.
+The controversial issue of the ethnogenesis of Bulgarians is a popular subject in the works of nationalist scientists.
+Fierce debates started in the 19th century, and suggested proportions of presumed Thracian, Bulgar, and Slavic ancestry have depended on the geopolitical situation of the country and on ideological and political predilections.
 These supposed proportions have been changed several times during the 20th century, emphasizing usually the Slavic part of Bulgarian ancestry, related to the traditionally strong Russophilia in the country.
-However, during the 1970s Thracology was especially supported by the communist authority, as an attempt to underline the indigenous influence into the Bulgarian ethnogenesis.
+However, during the 1970s Thracology was especially supported by the Communist government, as an attempt to underline the indigenous influence in the Bulgarian ethnogenesis.
 After the fall of Communism, the spiritualized image of the Thracians began to fade.
-Following the cooling of relations with Russia and the country's EU accession, the opinion on significant Bulgar genetic impact was launched among nationalist circles that lately have downplayed the country's Slavic ancestry.
+Following the cooling of relations with Russia and the country's EU accession, the view of significant Bulgar genetic impact in nationalist circles has lately downplayed the country's Slavic ancestry.
 From a limited group of Turkic equestrian nomads, the Danubian Bulgars were reinterpreted by them as a numerous Aryan people, with a unique culture.